Enthalpiex/Eccirian-Encrypt/README.md

 # Early Access 0.9.8

-**Eccirian Encrypt** is a powerful, security-focused Obsidian plugin, provides seamless file encryption with advanced features.

-It introduces custom file extensions and provides a unique read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
+**Eccirian Encrypt** is a security-focused Obsidian plugin, provides seamless file encryption with advanced features.
+The plugin adds file-level encryption and decryption capabilities to your vault, using AES-256-GCM and ECC-P-256 cryptographic encryption algorithms.
+By introduces custom file extensions and read-only view for locked files, allowing you to easily manage sensitive information directly in Obsidian.
 It is also the only plugin that supports one-click encryption of all link attachments.

 ## Why Eccirian?

-### **Attachment Encryption**
+### Attachment Encryption
 Unlike other encryption plugins that only encrypt note content, Eccirian can **encrypt your attachments** (images, PDFs, documents) alongside your notes.

-### **Lightning Fast**
+### Lightning Fast
 Zero performance overhead.
-Encryption and decryption happen instantly with no noticeable lag.
+Encryption and decryption both utilize the browser's native Web Crypto API `crypto.subtle` for hardware-accelerated AES-GCM operations.
+Key derivation meets OWASP's minimum security requirements without sacrificing speed by useing the `PBKDF2` algorithm.

-### **Flexible Mode Switching**
+### Flexible Mode Switching
 - **Temporary Mode** (`.eccirian`) - One-time password, auto-decrypt on open
-- **Permanent Mode** (`.peccirian`) - Persistent encryption, password required every time
+- **Permanent Mode** (`.peccirian`) - Persistent encryption, password are required every time

-### **Multiple Encryption Algorithms**
+### **Maximum Security**
 - **AES-256-GCM** - Industry standard symmetric encryption
 - **ECC + AES** - Hybrid encryption for maximum security